MatteoJoliveau/stories/content/skyfarer/combat.md

 If the fight is proving too dangerous or the enemy too fierce, fleeing is the only option.
 The players can attempt to leave the fight by performing an {{ iron() }} roll-off.
 The player manning the **Engine Room** rolls a `d10` and adds their {{ iron() }} modifier, plus any relevant Trait and Condition that may apply.
+If they have the *Stoker* profession, they roll **two dices** instead of one, discarding the lowest result.

 The GM proceeds to do the same, rolling a `d10` plus the enemy {{ iron() }} modifier.